A few weeks ago, in the mood for a day trip, a friend asked if I’d like to go to Whitstable. Of course the answer was yes.

 Post lunch, we veered off the high street for more wandering.
 Shop wise, we stopped in Harbour Books, Flory & Black (homewares), and a local candy shop.

-Next, we wandered the harbour for a bit- we enjoyed walking around the numerous food stalls and indoor fish market.
+Next, we wandered the harbour area- we enjoyed walking around the numerous food stalls and indoor fish market.
 Heading down the coast, our next stop was The Forge for freshly shucked oysters and what locals regard as the best doughnuts in Kent.

 If you’ve heard of Whitstable, it’s likely because of the town’s connection with oyster shucking.
 Whitstable oysters have been farmed since Roman times, and be it shells on the sidewalk or oyster bars you can pop in, there are constant reminders of the city’s connection to the bivalve everywhere.